docelic/amber-introduction/README.md

 Before these commands will work, you will need to take care of a couple things.

-First, configure access to the database.
-For PostgreSQL, this is done by doing something like this:
+First, create a user to access the database.
+For PostgreSQL, this is done by invoking something like:

 ```shell
 $ sudo su - postgres